zys864/rustlang-cn/docs/office/rust/cargo/faq.md

 ### Does Cargo handle multi-platform packages or cross-compilation`?`

 Rust itself provides facilities for configuring sections of code based on the platform.
-Cargo also supports [platform-specific dependencies][target-deps], and we plan to support more per-platform configuration in `Cargo.toml` in the future.
+Cargo also supports **platform-specific dependencies**, and we plan to support more per-platform configuration in `Cargo.toml` in the future.

-[target-deps]: reference/specifying-dependencies.html#platform-specific-dependencies

 In the longer-term, we’re looking at ways to conveniently cross-compile packages using Cargo.

 ### Does Cargo support environments, like `production` or `test``?`

-We support environments through the use of [profiles][profile] to support:
+We support environments through the use of **profiles** to support:

-[profile]: reference/manifest.html#the-profile-sections

 * environment-specific flags (like `-g --opt-level=0` for development and `--opt-level=3` for production).